 Rules are effective only when followed.
 All participants should know, understand, and respect the rules and procedures for safe swimming provided by Safe Swim Defense guidelines.
 Applicable rules should be discussed prior to the outing and reviewed for all participants at the water’s edge just before the swimming activity begins.
 People are more likely to follow directions when they know the reasons for rules and procedures.
 Consistent, impartially applied rules supported by skill and good judgment provide steppingstones to a safe, enjoyable outing.

-The swimmer and beginner classification tests defined in Safe Swim Defense may be administered at the unit level following procedures specified in Aquatics Supervision, No. 34346.
+The swimmer and beginner classification tests defined in Safe Swim Defense may be administered at the unit level following procedures specified in Aquatics Supervision.

 The following policies apply when distance swimming is conducted outside the confines of a normal Safe Swim Defense area.